 Punctuation marks are not included in the word count.
+Symbols such as "&" (and), and "#" (number/pound) are not considered punctuation...... each symbol is counted as one word

+Dictionary words......one word The words "a", "the", "and", and "an" are counted as individual words.

+Geographical names limited to cities, counties, an nd statesone word Examples: County of Orange, Orange County, San J uan Capistrano, City of Brea

+Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C.....one word

+Acronyms.....one word

-Symbols such as "&" (and), and "#" (number/pound) are not considered punctuation..... each symbol is counted as one word Dictionary words.....one word The words "a", "the", "and", and "an" are counted as individual words.
-Geographical names -- limited to cities, counties, and states.....one word Examples: County of Orange, Orange County, San Juan Capistrano, City of Brea Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C.....one word Acronyms.....one word Regularly hyphenated words appearing in any generally available standard reference dictionary published in the United States within 10 years preceding the election.
-Each part of all other hyphenated words shall be counted as a separate word......one word Dates - all digits (4/8/98).....one word Words and digits (April 8,1998).....two words Whole numbers - Digits (1 or 10 or 100, etc.).....one word Spelled out (one or ten or one hundred).....each word counts as one word Names of persons and things.....each word counts as one word Gus Enright (two words); L.A.
-Basketball Team (three words) Numeric combinations (1973, 18 1/2, 1971-73, 5%).....one word Monetary amounts (if the dollar sign is used with figures - \$1,000).....one word Spelled out (one thousand dollars).....each word counts as one word Telephone/fax numbers.....one word E-mail and website addresses.....one word
+Regularly hyphenated words appearing in any generally available standard reference dictionary published in the United States within 10 years preceding the election.
+Each part of all other hyphenated words shall be counted as a separate word.....one word

+one word two words

+c.)one word

+Spelled out (one or ten or one hundred) each word counts as one word

+Names of persons and things.....each word counts as one word Gus Enright (two words); L.A.
+Basketball Team (three words)

+Numeric combinations (1973, 18 1/2, 1971-73, 5%).....one word

+Monetary amounts (if the dollar sign is used with figures - \$1,000).....one word Spelled out (one thousand dollars).....each word counts as one word

+Telephone/fax numbers.....one word

+E-mail and website addresses.....one word